Client Success Stories

 Reinstatement of Discontinued Disability Benefits

-The insurance company reinstated disability benefits after Attorney Kristen Gyolai and her team successfully appealed its decision to discontinue a disabled worker’s benefits.
+The insurance company reinstated disability benefits after the Fields Law Attorney successfully appealed its decision to discontinue a disabled worker’s benefits.
 Our client, who had worked for years as a financial assistance specialist, was unable to work due to major depression and anxiety.
 The insurance company, which had initially paid her benefits, suddenly ceased even though she had seen no improvement in her symptoms.

 Our firm prepared an appeal that showed her psychological condition had not changed and that she remained entitled to benefits.
 In this appeal, we showed that the insurance company based its denial on a selective and partial review of our client’s medical records.
 We also obtained medical opinions from her treating doctors to support the persistence of her impairments.
 Our appeal was successful and our client was incredibly relieved when she learned that her benefits would continue.